-- Rutherford, A. (2014).
+- 2. What is history good for? - Rutherford, A. (2014).
 Historiography.
 In T. Teo (Ed.), Encyclopedia of critical psychology (pp. 866-872).
 New York: Springer.
-[Access via York University Libraries eResources] - Teo, T. (2015).
+[Access via York University Libraries eResources] - Optional: Teo, T. (2015).
 Historical thinking as a tool for theoretical psychology: On objectivity.
 In J. Martin, J. Sugarman & K. L. Slaney (Eds.), The Wiley handbook of theoretical and philosophical psychology: Methods, approaches and new directions for social sciences (pp. 135-150).
 New York: Wiley.
 [Access ebook via York University Libraries eResources; or from yorku.academia.edu/ThomasTeo]

-First Fall Comment for September 12 meeting is due on September 10 (Monday) at 13:00 (see above)!
+First Fall Comment for September 11 meeting is due on September 9 (Monday) at 13:00 (see above)!